Camperdown Works: Construction and operation

+Alexander Elliot in his book Lochee – As it was and is (1911), noted that each of the Cox brothers brought specialist skills to the firm: James, the salesman, expanded overseas sales, William was regarded as a reliable judge of yarns and materials, and Thomas oversaw finance and commercial management.
+George Addison Cox, “a qualified engineer.
+To him the entire control of the works was given.
+In each department the impress of a master mind is apparent, in construction, attention to detail, and in the productive power of appliances.”
+In addition to supervising the construction and operation of the works, George Addison Cox was responsible for the design and improvement of machinery used in the preparation and spinning of jute fibre.
+Several patents granted to him in the 1850s and 1860s related to machinery for handling jute and other fibrous materials.

+Warden noted that the Camperdown Works of Cox Brothers appeared unusual in the district in carrying out the entire manufacturing process - from raw material to finished cloth - within a single works complex, with materials passing systematically between departments.

+The development of Camperdown Works formed part of the wider Industrial Revolution in Scotland, during which Dundee emerged as a major centre of mechanised textile manufacture.

-In 1849, construction began of Camperdown Works, in Lochee and within a few years all of their operations relating to the manufacture of jute were carried out in these works.
+In 1849, construction began of Camperdown Works, in Lochee and within a few years all of their operations relating to the manufacture of jute were carried out on the site.

-The first building to be erected on the site by the Cox Brothers was the power loom factory which was the largest ever built in the city of Dundee.
+The first building to be erected on the site by the Cox Brothers was the power loom factory which was the largest then built in Dundee.
 A hand loom factory was built to its north in 1853, holding 225 looms.
 One of the most significant developments on the site was the High Mill, which author Mark Watson argues to have been one of the finest textile mills in Victorian Scotland.
 It was built in three stages from 1857 and included a 100-foot clock tower.
-By 1878 the works had its own railway branch, made its own machinery and employed 4,500 workers, a total which had risen to 5,000 by 1900.